faramarzmunshi/d2l-nlp/NLP/introduction2.md

 mx.random.seed(123)
 ```

-So that we can easily transplant the pre-trained weights, we'll base our model architecture on the pre-trained language model (LM).
+So that we can easily transplant the pre-trained weights, we'll base our model architecture on a pre-trained language model.
 Following the LSTM layer, we have one representation vector for each word in the sentence.
 Because we plan to make a single prediction (as opposed to one per word), we'll first pool our predictions across time steps before feeding them through a dense last layer to produce our final prediction (a single sigmoid output node).

 ![The sentiment analysis model](images/samodel-v3.png)